 Cyber and Privacy Liability Insurance with limits of not less than $10,000,000 per claim.
 Such insurance shall include coverage for liability arising from theft, dissemination, and/or use of confidential information, including but not limited to, bank and credit card account information or personal information, such as name, address, social security numbers, protected health information or other personally identifying information, stored or transmitted in electronic form.

-Reserved.
-(Pollution Liability Insurance)
+Reserved (“Pollution Liability Insurance”).

 Additional Insured.